cwi-dis/cwipc/readme.md

 > As is probably clear from this section, writing Windows installers is not our strong point.
 Please contact us if you can provide help.

+#### Debugging Windows installation issues

+If all the tips above do not help you should try installing `ProcessMonitor` from `SysInternals` (Google will help you find it).
+This tool is not for the faint of heart, but it allows you to trace each and every system call on your computer.
+So it _will_ allow you to trace why weird things like "the cwipc utilities work but I cannot use the realsense capturer from within Unity" happen.

 ### Linux